-Note: All ApexRemote instruments must use the SmartPort cable to modify their Alarms and Alarm thresholds.
-All of the ApexRemote PoE must use the SmartPort cable to set their IP addresses.
-The SmartPort cable requires the Instrument Setup Tool to perform these actions.
+Note: All ApexRemote instruments must use the communication cable to modify their Alarms and Alarm thresholds.
+All of the ApexRemote PoE must use the communication cable to set their IP addresses.
+The communication cable requires the Instrument Setup Tool to perform these actions.

-Software and SmartPort cable Setup
+Software and communication cable Setup

-- 1. Place the CD into the configuration computer's CD/DVD drive and close the tray.
-The CD/DVD drive should automatically start up and, momentarily, the Install menu will appear.
-Choose the software installation from the menu.
-When the install is complete, the menu will return. - 2.
-Choose to install the Serial USB cable FTDI drivers.
-The drivers will install via a command window then return the computer to the menu. - 3.
-Refer to Figure 3-1 and insert the SmartPort cable's USB connector into a USB port on the computer.
+- 1. Place the USB Flash Drive into the configuration computer's USB port.
+Access the Flash Drive on the computer, open the ApexR Instrument Tool folder, and run the ApexR InstrumentSetupTool.msi file.
+Follow any prompts to install the Setup Tool software. - 2.
+Refer to Figure 3-1 and insert the communication cable's USB connector into a USB port on the computer.
 The computer should acknowledge the cable and report that it has found a new device, a Serial USB cable, and is installing its drivers.
 A COM port will be assigned to the cable.